0x70b1a5/euterpea-just-intonation/WINDOWS_README.md

 1. Make sure your audio is working (try playing another sound file)
 2. Check that the WAV files were created in the same folder as the program
 3. Try running the program as administrator if you have permission issues
-4. If you get missing DLL errors, make sure all the included SDL2.dll and other DLL files are in the same folder as the executable
+4. If the web browser doesn't open automatically when using the Web Tracker Interface, manually navigate to http://localhost:8023
+5. If you encounter connection issues with the web interface, try refreshing the browser page
-5. Contact your friend who provided this program for additional help
+6. Contact your friend who provided this program for additional help

 ## Technical Notes

-This program uses the SDL2 library for its user interface.
-All required DLL files are included in the distribution package.
+This program uses:
+- Threepenny-GUI library for its web-based interface
+- Web Audio API for sound generation in the browser
+- Just Intonation principles for music theory

+The web interface:
+- Opens a local web server on port 8023
+- Automatically launches your default web browser
+- Runs completely locally (no internet connection required)
+- Uses standard web technologies (HTML, CSS, JavaScript)

+## Building From Source

+If you're technically inclined and want to build the application from source:

+1. Install GHC (Glasgow Haskell Compiler) and Cabal
+2. Clone the repository
+3. Run `cabal build` to build the application
+4. For Windows specifically, you can use the included `build-windows-web.sh` script if you have cross-compilation set up

 Enjoy making music with Just Intonation!